NVlabs/MUNIT/USAGE.md

 #### Training
 1. Download the dataset you want to use.
-For example, you can use the edges2shoes dataset provided by [Zhu et al.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+For example, you can use the edges2shoes dataset provided by [Zhu et al.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) Your dataset folder should contains 4 subfolders: trainA, trainB, testA, testB.
+Each subfolder contains training/testing images in domain A/B.

 3. Setup the yaml file.
 Check out `configs/edges2shoes.yaml`.
 Change the `data_root` field to the path of your downloaded dataset.